miguelrisero/betterpic-web-content/blog/ai-business-photo-generator.md

 This trend reflects the increasing desire for authenticity and the need for headshots that accurately represent the individual's real-world work setting.

-By offering this option, you can create headshots that are both professional and true to your remote work lifestyle.
+By offering this option, you can create [AI headshots](https://www.betterpic.io/blog/ai-headshots) that are both professional and true to your remote work lifestyle.

 ## IX.
 Ethical Considerations